iretiola-007/Kyvera/README.md

 ---

 ## 4.2 Variables
-Variables can be created using a simple assignment syntax similar, but not the same as Python.
+Variables can be created using a simple assignment syntax, similar, but not the same as Python.

 Example:
 ```
 hensuu sai -> 18
-// an arrow is used instead if the traditional equal sign "="
+// an arrow is used instead of the traditional equal sign "="
 ```

 ---